GarRETtc65021/H8orPPLGY/3XJg/tw_/m_B/R4ESw4/digital-classroom_sPP6X_1747856845.md

 # -------------------------------------------------
 # Don't Touch This file | Very Secured |
-# Project Might Failed if any changes Did further
 # other than sounishnath003
 # -------------------------------------------------
 FROM node:latest as node